danielnichiata96/artsourcebrazil/test-results/legal-pages-Legal-Pages-Le-b8bcb--are-linked-from-each-other-chromium/error-context.md

           - strong [ref=e23]: "Last Updated:"
           - text: November 6, 2025
         - paragraph [ref=e24]:
-          - text: ArtSource Brazil ("we," "us," or "our") is committed to protecting your privacy.
+          - text: Art Source Brazil ("we," "us," or "our") is committed to protecting your privacy.
 This Privacy Policy explains how we collect, use, disclose, and safeguard your information when you visit our website
           - link "https://artsourcebrazil.vercel.app/" [ref=e25] [cursor=pointer]:
             - /url: https://artsourcebrazil.vercel.app/
           - text: (the "Site").